dassujan/STANDARD-SIX/UNIT:PHYSICS.md

 99. **How does the molecular arrangement explain the incompressibility of liquids?
 (Marks: 4)**
     **Answer:** The molecular arrangement in liquids shows that the molecules are already close together, which leaves very little space for them to be pushed closer.
 This strong intermolecular interaction makes liquids largely incompressible under normal conditions.

-100. **Summarize the overall importance of understanding the molecular arrangement of solids, liquids, and gases for a Class 6 student.
-(Marks: 5)**
-    **Answer:** Understanding the molecular arrangement of solids, liquids, and gases is important for a Class 6 student because it provides a clear explanation of why different substances behave the way they do.
-It clarifies why solids maintain a definite shape, why liquids flow and take the shape of their container, and why gases expand to fill any available space.
-This foundational knowledge helps students grasp more complex scientific ideas later on, making it a crucial concept in physics and chemistry.